SSWConsulting/SSW.Rules.Content/rules/single-codebase-for-multiple-domains-with-tinacm-nextjs/rule.md

 ---
 type: rule
-title: Do you Know how to Use Single Codebase for Multiple Domains with TinaCMS and Next.js?
+title: Do you know how to use single codebase for multiple domains with TinaCMS and Next.js?
 seoDescription: Optimize your Next.js and TinaCMS project with a single codebase to efficiently manage multiple domains, locations, and content.
 uri: single-codebase-for-multiple-domains-with-tinacm-nextjs